Scaling Embedding Layers in Language Models: Experimental Evaluation

 We observe that, for a fixed $|\Vfgram|$, scaling up the $\Afgram$ model size provides a new way to improve language modeling performance.
 We vary the model size by changing the number of layers in the main model architecture.
 For each $\Amain$ model size, we evaluate four $\Afgram$ model sizes: 0.5x, 1x, 2x, and 3x the non-embedding parameters of the main model.
 We set $|\Vfgram|$ to be 100M. \Cref{fig:scale_ngram_model} presents the evaluation perplexity on Wikitext-103.
 The observations on WebText validation split are similar, and we present the results in \Cref{subsec:more_exp_webtext}.

 The results in \Cref{fig:scale_ngram_model} show that the perplexity generally decreases as the $\Afgram$ model size increases, although the improvements become smaller as the model size grows larger.
 For instance, with the 419M main model, a 170M $\Afgram$ model improves the perplexity from 26.1 to 23.4, outperforming the 589M baseline (24.7) by a clear margin.
 Further scaling of the $\Afgram$ model to 1020M (resulting in 1439M total parameters during training) lowers the perplexity to 22.1, which is slightly higher than the 1099M baseline (21.9).
-This suggests that scaling up the $\Afgram$ model size initially provides a better scaling curve, but beyond a certain size, it yields a less optimal scaling curve compared to directly scaling up $\Amain$.
-However, the latter also increases inference-time FLOPS, whereas scaling $\Afgram$ does not, as it is replaced with an off-accelerator lookup table during inference.
-This highlights our method as a novel way to leverage additional training compute while maintaining fixed inference-time compute.
+This suggests that scaling up the $\Afgram$ model initially yields a better scaling curve, but beyond a certain size, it becomes less optimal compared to directly scaling up $\Amain$.
+However, scaling $\Amain$ also increases accelerator usage during inference, whereas scaling $\Afgram$ does not, since it is replaced with an off-accelerator lookup table at inference time.
+This highlights our method as a novel way to leverage additional training compute while maintaining fixed accelerator usage during inference.